 The Inevitability Fallacy (Gravity Falls)-The journal Dipper found in the woods wasn't alone.
 Years ago a creature was bound to protect it by the author, and she's about to be dragged along on a ride while the Pines twins discover the mysteries of Gravity Falls.
 Next Up: Chapter 11.
 Updates: Mondays

 Ghost in the Machine (Assassin's Creed)-Desmond Miles died to save the world, but maybe he didn't have to.
 When an Apple of Eden shows a young Desmond his future, Minerva and Juno's game gets turned on its head.
-Next Up: Chapter Seventeen.
+Next Up: Epilogue.
 Updates: Saturdays

 The Replacement (Batman)- Jason Todd, the first Robin, is back from the dead with only one thing on his mind; vengeance.
 His quest to force Batman to end the life of the Joker ends up entangling the new Robin, recently orphaned Richard Grayson.
 The results are chaos, destruction, and brotherhood.
 First in a series.
 Alternate Universe.
 Expected Arrival Date: TBD